ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   **Test case matching notes**

-    Test case matching is on substrings. `--test_case=configure` matches on the test cases including the word _configure_, naturally.
+    Test case matching is on sub-strings. `--test_case=configure` matches on the test cases including the word _configure_, naturally.
     `--test_case=gpio` would match all three test cases.